1921 Tampa Bay hurricane: Impact

 Tides 5–6 ft above normal and storm surge in St. Petersburg damaged or destroyed all four fishing piers.
 Many ships and boats of all sizes capsized or were beached, including the trawler Hypnotist, which ejected the crew of seven into the water, all of whom were rescued.
 The St. Petersburg Beach Hotel was destroyed, after employees swam through the lobby for safety.
 At the office of the St. Petersburg Times, then located at Fifth Street and First Avenue South, the loss of electricity resulted in staff working overnight with lanterns.
 With no power to operate the typesetting machine, the employees connected their linotype machine to a two-cylinder motorcycle to publish the "Motorcycle Extra".
 Two deaths occurred in St. Petersburg, one from a heart attack during preparations for the storm and the other from a man being crushed by a falling roof.

 Initially, there were rumors and unconfirmed reports that Pass-a-Grille (today a neighborhood of St. Pete Beach) was wiped out and that up to 150 deaths occurred.
 Though the town was hit particularly hard, there were no fatalities and damage was less severe than indicated, reaching about $50,000.
 Storm surge was partially diverted to Boca Ciega Bay, but Pass-a-Grille generally suffered severe impact due to 5 to 7 ft of water covering some areas.
-The hotel was extensively damaged, and its dancing pavilion was destroyed.
+The island's luxury resort hotel was extensively damaged, and its dancing pavilion was destroyed.
+It never reopened and was destroyed by fire the following year.
 A number of cottages were badly damaged.
 The storm destroyed a casino in Gulfport.
 The casino in Indian Rocks Beach collapsed after the sand foundation was washed away.
 In Largo, nearly all of the buildings at the Pinellas County Fairgrounds were rendered unusable.